Rahulchandeshware/Proxify.GG/README.md

 📚 Documentation

-For detailed instructions and API integrations, check out our official documentation.
+For detailed instructions we created Testcases and testplan, bugreport , test summary report .

 🛠 Testing